GitHub-XK/Modern-Tool-4-LA/01_Immersive_Experience.md

 images

 Similar to AR, Mixed Reality(MR), is the merging of real and virtual worlds to produce new environments where physical and digital objects co-exist and interact in real time.
 Holo Lens in one of the MR products.
+An example of MR project is [Architectural Solar Analysis Tool for Microsoft Hololens](https://coarchitects.com/basics-an-architectural-solar-analysis-tool-for-microsoft-hololens/).

 images